Warm red sangria recipe features a blend of juices, orange liqueur, and sugar that is warmed up until fragrant!

 - Use brandy instead of the liqueur

 - Serve this red wine sangria cold instead of hot.
-Pour into a large pitcher, top with club soda before serving.
+Pour into a large pitcher, top with club soda before serving (optional).

-- Want a cold holiday Sangria?
+- Want a Sangria with white wine?
 Try this White Sangria Recipe!

 - 1 750 ml red wine (I used pinot noir)